Revenue protection inspector: Tasmania

+Victoria

-In Victoria, regardless of their attire, revenue protection personnel must produce identification when discharging their duties.
-They operate by asking the alleged offender to pay a $75 penalty fare on-the-spot, or, if the person who committed the offence is not offered this option or otherwise does not pay on the spot, they instead request for the person's name, address and proof of identity to submit a report to the Department of Transport, in which case the fine can increase to $212.
-The former option does not allow an appeal or refund, but neither does a suspect have to provide their contact details.
+Regardless of their attire, revenue protection personnel must produce identification when discharging their duties; they have to surrender their identity, address and supervisor if asked by a passenger who they find guilty of an offense.
+They operate by asking the alleged perpetrator to pay a $75 penalty fare immediately, or, if the person who committed the offence is not offered this option or otherwise does not pay on the spot, they instead request for the person's name, address and proof of identity to submit a report to the Department of Transport, in which case the fine can increase to $212.
+The former option does not allow an appeal or refund, but neither does a suspect have to provide their name and address.
 The latter option allows the accused person to challenge the penalty in court, appeal the matter, request for a payment plan or apply for a work and development permit.
-If the alleged offender may elect to request a review, the department can either continue demanding a financial penalty, withdraw and refer the matter to the court, withdraw and issue a caution to the person, withdraw and take no further action or reduce the fees payable.
+Should the alleged offender elect to request a review, the department can either continue requiring a financial penalty, request to have a court hearing, cancel the fine and issue a warning to the person, withdraw and take no further action or reduce the fees payable.

 As of 2017, however, the on-the-spot system was abolished and replaced with a blanket penalty amounting to $240 for adults or $80 for minors.
 Revenue protection personnel may use their discretion to issue either a warning or an infringement notice.

 Because the Victoria tram system relies on a 'honour system', where commuters can freely access a tram without barriers blocking them, plain-clothed personnel are much more common on these modes of transport rather than on trains or buses, although undercover employees are known to patrol all types of vehicles.

 Western Australia

 Public Transport Authority,

 Transit Officers are employed directly by the PTA and have powers of a Public Officer as per the Criminal Investigation Act 2004.
+Prior to the commencement of the Public Transport Authority Act they were known as 'Railway Special Constables'.
+Transit Officers have similar powers to Police on Transport Property, they can arrest, search, transport and prosecute a person without any requirement for Police to attend.

-Previously known as 'Railway Special Constables' PTA Revenue Protection Officers wear a similar uniform, however are employed by a private security company contracted to the PTA.
-The contractor us currently MSS.
+PTA Revenue Protection Officers wear a similar uniform, however are employed by a private security company contracted to the PTA.
+The contractor is currently MSS.
 They are required to attend a 21-day training course that includes legal powers, railway geography, ticket checking and rails identification safety.

 Transport Security are the PTA Bus and Ferry Operations unit that utilise contract private security staff.
 The current contractor is Wilson Security.
 They patrol on board vehicles, by foot at bus terminals and in marked cars.

 Security contractors have limited powers under the Act.